Skip to main content

 Step 1: Pre-Application Contact

 Before submitting anything, contact the Building Division.
 This conversation costs you nothing and can save you significant time.
-They’ll tell you exactly what documents and drawings are required for your specific project, flag any special requirements that might apply to your lot, and let you know if there are any issues you need to resolve before submitting.
+They’ll confirm exactly what documents and drawings your project requires, flag lot-specific concerns, and surface any issues that need resolution before submission.

 For new builds and larger projects especially, this step is worth doing even if you’re working with a designer or contractor who has done it before.
-Requirements change, and Chilliwack has some site-specific considerations — floodplain requirements and geotechnical assessments in particular — that vary by location.
+Requirements change, and Chilliwack has site-specific considerations (floodplain requirements and geotechnical assessments in particular) that vary considerably by location.

 Step 2: Prepare and Submit Your Application